Karen has had several exotic pets; the hedgehog was the funniest-looking, but nothing beat the skunk for getting attention!

 Both skunks and ferrets have scent glands.
 Though I haven’t personally experienced either because ferrets are also de-scented before sale as pets, my impression is ferret odor is to skunk odor as a pistol is to a cannon.
 Also, even de-scented skunks (and ferrets) have some body odor to them.

 It’s not an unpleasant smell in that small quantity (in my opinion; some friends of mine beg to differ); part of skunk spray is actually used as a perfume base.
 But dogs definitely react to any hint of skunk smell.
 Dogs were very suspicious of our family, not seeing why anyone would want to be hanging around with skunks.

 Probably ferret food would have been good for our skunk; the dog food we fed her was lacking in skunk nutrients.
 She would eat insects if she could catch them, but that was a big if.
 I’m not sure how skunks ever eat in the wild, because skunks are short-sighted, not that quick, and ours didn’t know much about hunting.

 Insects and Eggs

 One summer we had a whole lot of grasshoppers, and Mom didn’t see a reason to pay for skunk food when we had so much of it hopping around in the yard.
 But our skunk rarely caught a grasshopper on her own.
 So my brother and I caught the grasshoppers and held them in front of her nose while she ate them alive.
 We were not enthusiastic about that.

-We thought our pet skunk should have been a farm skunk, because she did not suck eggs.
+We thought our pet skunk should have been a farm skunk because she did not suck eggs.
 She didn’t seem to know eggs were even edible.
 Once we gave her an egg as a birthday present, and she just sniffed at it.
-We poked a hole in the end to give her ideas, and she still ignored it.
+We poked a hole in the end to give her ideas, and she still ignored them.
 We finally cracked it open and put her nose in it, but she never did eat it.

 Skunks Shed—a Lot!